jLantxa/mapache/README.md

 and you will be shown the help for that command:

 ```
-Create a new snapshot
+Creates a new snapshot

 Usage: backup --repo <REPO> snapshot [OPTIONS] <PATHS>...

 Arguments:
   <PATHS>...
-List of paths to commit
+List of paths to backup

 Options:
       --description <DESCRIPTION>  Snapshot description
       --full-scan                  Force a complete analysis of all files and directories
       --parent <PARENT>            Use a snapshot as parent.
-This snapshot will be the base when analyzing differences
+This snapshot will be the base when analyzing differences [default: latest]
       --dry-run                    Dry run
   -h, --help                       Print help
 ```

 ### Specifying a repo path and initializing a `repository`

-`{{backup}}` stores all the data in a `Repository`.
+`[[backup]]` stores all the data in a `Repository`.
 This `repository` can be store on the same machine that you used to run the tool, an external harddrive, or a machine accessible via SFTP.

 If you want to initialize a repository in the local file system (your machine or a device physically connected to it), you do it like this:

 ```
 backup --repo path/to/repo init
+# or
+backup --repo file://path/to/repo init
 ```

 If you want to initialize a repository in a remote machine accessible via SSH which supports the SFTP protocol, you use a standardized url string like this: